AvtsVivek/PrismLoadingDependentViews/src/tasks/200450-DependentView/ReadMe.md

 <ContentControl prism:RegionManager.RegionName="SubRegion"  />
 ```
 - Change the DependentViewRegionBehavior
+- Note there is TODO in the above class.

 - Now run the app.
 The update button the ribbon tab will invoke the one on View below.